 1. Maine Is the Country’s Largest Blueberry Producer

 Maine is indeed known for its lobsters—90% of the country’s lobsters come from Maine.
 But another food Maine is known for is its blueberries.
-In fact, 99% of the country’s blueberries are grow in Maine.
+In fact, 99% of the country’s blueberries are grown in Maine.
 In 2012, Maine produced more than 90 million pounds of blueberries.

 2. Maine Inspired Several Writers